anhinga/fluid/atparty-2018/game_of_afterlife/README.md

 The software is written in Processing 2.2.1, tested under Windows 7 and 10.

-Configurations without sound are also tested on Mac OS X 10.8.5.
+Configurations without sound are also tested on Mac OS X 10.8.5 and Linux Ubuntu 14.04.

 The code evolved from https://github.com/anhinga/fluid/tree/master/Lightweight_Pure_DMMs (`aug_27_16_experiment`), described in Appendix D of https://arxiv.org/abs/1610.00831